ShayHassidim/gigaspaces-wiki-jekyll/xap97/cpp-space-interface.markdown

-The `SpaceProxy` is the primary interface that allows you to connect to the space and perform space operations.
+The `SpaceProxy` is the primary C++ interface that allows you to connect to the space and perform space operations.
 The basic space operations include the following:

 - **write** -- writes an object into the space.
 - **read** -- reads an object from the space that matches a given template.